qnoid/QNDAnimations/README.md

    - Versions: 2.0 [master repo]

 # Versions
-*2.0 Additional support for "forwarding" and "looping" animations.
+*2.0 Augment existing UIView(s).
+Additional support for "forwarding" and "looping" animations.
 1.0 initial version.
 Support for "rewind" and "toggle" animations.

 # How to use